AradhyaMaheshwari/AradhyaMaheshwari-B25034-/Challenge-5/readme.md

 -Alpha channel manipulation

 ### Result:
+- Found this symbol (美) when used https://imagetotext.online .
+This is an chinese letter which in english translates to beauty .

--No hidden payload detected
+- No hidden payload detected

--No suspicious compression artifacts
+- No suspicious compression artifacts

--No appended data after PNG IEND chunk
+- No appended data after PNG IEND chunk

--No readable strings inside binary

-### 📌 Conclusion:
-This is not a steganography-based challenge.

 ## 🧠 Step 3: Common Sense
 Since we have tried most of the techniques used for ananlysis of the image and found nothing it means that the answer is of something of common sense .
 Since , the given image is of IIT MANDI north campus , the most logical answers could be
+# SAIC{美}
+# SAIC{BEAUTIFUL_IITMANDI}
 # SAIC{IIT_MANDI}
 # SAIC{NORTH_CAMPUS}